 Back on the docks, Ray bumps into the trio.
 He’s a fisherman now, and yet his hair remains perfectly fluffy and spiky.
 Hmm.
 Maybe he uses fish oil.

 While the four murderers we’re supposed to be rooting for catch up, we cut back to Max.
-Max is up to fish things, putting crabs in some kind of boiler, causing the room to fill with steam.
+Max is putting crabs in some kind of boiler, causing the room to fill with steam.

 A dark figure in a fisherman’s slicker looms from out of the shadows.
 It is: THE FISHERMAN.